codi-hacks/weather-station/api-server/README.md

 - Notice the service is started but not "enabled", meaning it won't auto-start on reboot.
 To enable it, run `systemctl enable weather-api.service`

+### Port forwarding

+Assuming you have the HTTP socket connected via a reverse proxy, you will either need to use a UDP proxy for the UDP port or directly expose the UDP port through your firewall.
+The UDP port listens for incoming weather station measurements.
+Before configuring real weather station hardware to use the port, ensure you can successfully send data by using the provided measurements script to send test measurements ([see below](#sending-test-measurements) on how to use).

 ## Migrations